Byron L. Johnson: Political career

+Congress

 Johnson was elected as a Democrat to the Eighty-sixth Congress (January 3, 1959 – January 3, 1961).
 He served Colorado's Second Congressional District, which at the time comprised all of northeastern Colorado except for the City and County of Denver.
 Johnson was an unsuccessful candidate for reelection to the Eighty-seventh Congress in 1960.

+After Congress

 He was a delegate to the Democratic National Conventions of 1960 and 1968.
 He served in the U.S. Agency for International Development, 1961 to 1964, and was appointed consultant for International Cooperation Administration from 1964 to 1965.

 Return to academia

 Johnson was appointed professor, University of Colorado, in 1965, the position he held until his retirement.
 He was elected to the University of Colorado Board of Regents in 1970, for a six-year term, and re-elected in 1976.
 He was an unsuccessful candidate for election to the Ninety-third Congress in 1972.
 He served as member of the board of the Regional Transportation District, Denver, Colorado from 1982 to 1984; he was its vice chairman in 1983, and its chairman in 1984.

 Upon retirement, Johnson was professor emeritus at the University of Colorado.

+Death and burial

 He died on January 6, 2000, in Englewood, Colorado and was buried at Fairmount Cemetery in Denver.